oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 The Oracle Linux Cloud Developer image comes with the SDK and Java software already installed.
 The OCI jar file is located in `/usr/lib64/java-oci-sdk/lib/oci-java-sdk-full-<version>.jar`, and third-party libraries are in `/usr/lib64/java-oci-sdk/third-party/lib`.
 To compile a Java file, use the `javac` command.

 In this task, you compile a Java program named `DataSafeRestAPIClientExample.java`, which comes with the SDK installation.
-The purpose of this program is to copy audit data from the Oracle Data Safe repository into a specific object storage bucket.
+The purpose of this program is to copy audit data from the Oracle Data Safe repository into a specified object storage bucket.
 If needed, you can also download the program directly from Github by running the following command: `wget https://raw.githubusercontent.com/oracle/oci-java-sdk/master/bmc-examples/src/main/java/DataSafeRestAPIClientExample.java`.

 1. Verify the version of the `oci-java-sdk-full-version.jar` file.
 In this example, the version is 2.27.0.